harvardinformatics/snakemake-workshop/run/run.md

 Importantly, each step needs to be done for each sample or gene.
 For steps 1 and 2, you may have to run whatever tool you use for every sample in your data set, maybe dozens or even hundreds of times.
 For steps 3-7, you may have to run whatever tool you use for every gene in your analysis, possibly thousands of times.

 Let's take a look at a single step, (4) align orthologous sequences.
-If we use a common program, such as [MAFFT](), which aligns a single sequence at a time, what are our possible solutions to automate this for our potentially thousands of sequences?
+If we use a common program, such as [MAFFT :octicons-link-external-24:](https://en.wikipedia.org/wiki/MAFFT){ target="_blank" }, which aligns a single sequence at a time, what are our possible solutions to automate this for our potentially thousands of sequences?

 ### A bash script for every step